aayushiraval/CS623-Project/README.md

 3. [Test locally or deploy](./serverless/README.md) to your AWS account.

 ## Known issues and limitations
-* The application was written for demonstration purposes and not for production use.
+* The application was written as part of CS623 - Cloud Computing Project and not for production use.
-* Currently only tested in the us-west-2 (Oregon) region.
+* Currently only tested in the us-east-1 (N.Virginia) region.
 Additional regions may be supported depending on service availability.

 ## About Amazon IVS
 Amazon Interactive Video Service (Amazon IVS) is a managed live streaming solution that is quick and easy to set up, and ideal for creating interactive video experiences.
 [Learn more](https://aws.amazon.com/ivs/).